-SUMMARY: The Food and Drug Administration (FDA or we) is classifying the device to detect and measure non-microbial analyte(s) in human clinical specimens to aid in assessment of patients with suspected sepsis into class II (special controls).
-The special controls that apply to the device type are identified in this order and will be part of the codified language for the device to detect and measure non-microbial analyte(s) in human clinical specimens to aid in assessment of patients with suspected sepsis's classification.
+SUMMARY: The Food and Drug Administration (FDA or we) is classifying the mass spectrometer system for clinical use for the identification of microorganisms into class II (special controls).
+The special controls that apply to the device type are identified in this order and will be part of the codified language for the mass spectrometer system for clinical use for the identification of microorganisms' classification.
 We are taking this action because we have determined that classifying the device into class II (special controls) will provide a reasonable assurance of safety and effectiveness of the device.
 We believe this action will also enhance patients' access to beneficial innovative devices, in part by reducing regulatory burdens.

 DATES: This order is effective October 24, 2017.
-The classification was applicable on February 20, 2016.
+The classification was applicable on August 21, 2013.

-FOR FURTHER INFORMATION CONTACT: Ryan Lubert, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
+FOR FURTHER INFORMATION CONTACT:

+Steven Tjoe, Center for Devices and Radiological Health, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 66, Rm.
-4545, Silver Spring, MD 20993-0002, 240-402-6357, Ryan.Lubert@fda.hhs.gov.
+4550, Silver Spring, MD 20993-0002, 301-796-5866, steven.tjoe@fda.hhs.gov.